2014 Super GT Series

 The 2014 Autobacs Super GT Series was the twenty-second season of the Japan Automobile Federation Super GT Championship including the All Japan Grand Touring Car Championship (JGTC) era, and the tenth season under the name Super GT.
 It marked the thirty-second season overall of a Japanese professional sportscar championship dating back to the All Japan Sports Prototype Championship.
 It was the first year of new GT500 regulations as the 2014 season saw unified technical regulations with the Deutsche Tourenwagen Masters.
 The season began on April 6 and ended on November 16, after 8 races.

+The No. 23 Nismo car won the GT500 Drivers' and Teams' Championship title.
+The No. 11 Gainer car won the GT300 Teams' championship title.
+The No. 4 Goodsmile Racing car won the GT300 Drivers' championship title.

 Schedule

 A provisional calendar was released on August 12, 2013.